Right Heart Catheterization with Heart Tissue Biopsy

 restrictive cardiomyopathy, caused by many different conditions such as amyloidosis.

-Amyloidosis is caused by irregular deposits of proteins in the heart that affect the
+Amyloidosis is irregular deposits of proteins in the heart that affect the contraction

-contraction and relaxation of the heart muscle.
-Knowing the cause of heart failure
+and relaxation of the heart muscle.
+Knowing the cause of heart failure can help to

 Your healthcare team may need the information to adjust medicines used to treat heart